Skip to main content

 This is necessary in two main scenarios:

-- To reclaim disk space: When you enable pruning on an existing instance, a resync will clear out historically spent UTXOs.
+• To reclaim disk space: When you enable pruning on an existing instance, a resync will clear out historically spent UTXOs.
+However, to actually reduce the file size on disk after REMOVE_SPENT_UTXOS is enabled and the indexer has fully synced, you must manually reclaim the space using PostgreSQL's VACUUM FULL command on the affected tables:

-Stop the stack: Gracefully shut down your services using
+1. Stop the stack: Gracefully shut down your services using docker compose down.

 # If your compose file uses a **bind mount** (default):